thiagochirana/neovim-plugins/README.md

 git clone https://github.com/thiagochirana/neovim-plugins.git
 ```

-probably these action create a dir called "neovim-plugins".
-So, move all archives a previous dir and delete the new dir:
+These action create a dir called "neovim-plugins".
+So, just rename the folder to 'nvim' :

 ```
-cd neovim-plugins
-mv . ..
-cd ..
-rm neovim-plugins
+mv neovim-plugins nvim
 ```

+and voalá!

+Accessing the dir, it looks like this:

 So, the directory will be like this:

 ![image](https://github.com/user-attachments/assets/041e2664-a20e-4012-8e9b-97968b9e2cbc)

 ### that's it!